harrellbm/Quartz-Garden/content/Failure Based Learning.md

 ---
 "Note Planted:": 2024-06-27
-"Last Tended:": 2024-06-29
+"Last Tended:": 2024-12-01
 ---
-#🌱Seed  #🙂Agree #📚Definition dig
+#🌱Seed  #🙂Agree #📚Definition
 ****
 >`Importance`: 30%

+> [!summary] The Big Idea
-***The Big Idea***: The idea that the best type of learning comes from being freed to fail, learn from the failure and then try again.
+> The idea that the best type of learning comes from being freed to fail, learn from the failure and then try again.

+* * *
 This kind of learning assumes that one must fail first before one can succeed.

-* * *